-Joint adhesive shall be used on all top lift joints.
+Joint adhesive shall be used on all top lift transverse joints.

 When joint adhesive is required, follow joint adhesive manufacturer's recommendations for temperatures and application method.
 Otherwise, use tack coat material meeting Item P-603.
 Remove joint adhesive applied to the top of pavement surface.
 When forming a longitudinal joint in the final lift, apply a 1/8 inch thick band joint adhesive to the full height of the joint surface prior to placing any fresh hot mix asphalt against the joint.
 Joint edge preparation, and joint adhesive application temperature, thickness, and method shall be per the manufacturer's recommendations.
-Joint adhesive is not required between mats placed while echelon paving.
+Joint adhesive and tack coat areis not required on the surface of the hot joint created between mats placed while echelon paving or using joint heaters.